Medicine & Wellness Care for your Pet

 Behavior problems are the number one reason that owners give up a pet.
 Oftentimes a behavior problem, inappropriate voiding as an example, is identified to actually be a medical problem (cystitis, bladder stones, increased thirst syndromes).
 We work closely with you to develop a behavioral plan that meets you and your pet's unique needs.

 The Animal Hospital of North Asheville maintains a extensive library of information about behavior problems.
 Our veterinarians help you recognize, validate and categorize behavior problems.
 We work with you to develop a treatment plan that includes behavior modification and medication assisted training.
-Our veterinarians and technical staff members have a professional relationship with Ms. Kim Brophey, a local well-respected Certified Dog Behavior Consultant (CDBC) and Certified Pet Dog Trainer (CPDT).
+Our veterinarians and technical staff members have professional relationships several local well-respected certified trainers: Kim Brophey, Certified Dog Behavior Consultant (CDBC) and Certified Pet Dog Trainer (CPDT-KA, CDBC,).
+Heather Polechio (CPDT-KA, CTC) of MIndful Mutz, Pet Behavior Aid, Rhonda Turpin (CPDT-KA) of Sit, Stay, Bark and Play and Trish Loehr (CDBC, CPDT-KA) or Loehr Animal Behavior.
 For more complex cases, we may refer you to a local board-certified animal behaviorist.